THINGS YOU NEED TO DO DURING DUE DILIGENCE

 8) Obtain a demographic study and review it for those items important to a successful Laundromat.
 If your don't understand the issues normally considerated to Laundromat success, ask your advisor or broker.

-9) Speak to the repair person and staff of the business to gather information and indications of problems.
+9) Speak to the repair person and staff of the business to gather information, equipment condition and indications of problems.

 10) Check the neighborhood for any potential new stores being developed near your location.
-City building department, other owners and distributors are good sources of information.
+City building department, other owners and distributors are also good sources for this information.
+It could impact the value of the store you are about to purchase.

 11) Verify with building or planning department that no changes to road or property development are planned.

-12) Review the last three years of income and expenses, noting trends and sudden increases prior to this sale.
+12) Review the last three years of income and expenses, noting trends and sudden increases.

 14) Hire an equipment repair person to offer an opinion of the condition of the installed equipment.